-663 And you hath he quickened, who were dead in trespasses and sins; Wherein in time past ye walked according to the course of this world, according to the prince of the power of the air, the spirit that now worketh in the children of disobedience: Among whom also we all had our conversation in times past in the lusts of our flesh, fulfilling the desires of the flesh and of the mind; and were by nature the children of wrath, even as others.
-But God, who is rich in mercy, for his great love wherewith he loved us, Even when we were dead in sins, hath quickened us together with Christ, (by grace ye are saved;) And hath raised us up together, and made us sit together in heavenly places in Christ Jesus: That in the ages to come he might shew the exceeding riches of his grace in his kindness toward us through Christ Jesus. - Ephesians 2:1-7 the reasons we just covered, especially since it also says we've been quickened in that passage, despite the fact that we haven't literally been quickened, since we're clearly still mortal (at least as of the time I wrote this study), and we aren't literally sitting in heavenly places right now either, which it says we are if we interpret it literally.
-The key to the part about being quickened, of course, is partly found in verse 7 (where we can see that this is indeed figurative, since this verse tells us that Paul is referring to the ages to come, which means the references to having been raised together and seated in heavenly places in verse 6, and having been quickened in verses 1 and 5, have to be mostly proleptic, meaning they're a guarantee of our future immortality, sinlessness, and position when we're finally in heaven), and also partly found in Colossians 2:10-13664 (which tells us we've been baptized into not only Christ's death and resurrection, but into His quickening/immortality as well, although it obviously isn't physical for us yet as it one day will be when we're literally in heaven).
+&lt;sup>669 And you hath he quickened, who were dead in trespasses and sins; Wherein in time past ye walked according to the course of this world, according to the prince of the power of the air, the spirit that now worketh in the children of disobedience: Among whom also we all had our conversation in times past in the lusts of our flesh, fulfilling the desires of the flesh and of the mind; and were by nature the children of wrath, even as others.
+But God, who is rich in mercy, for his great love wherewith he loved us, Even when we were dead in sins, hath quickened us together with Christ, (by grace ye are saved;) And hath raised us up together, and made us sit together in heavenly places in Christ Jesus: That in the ages to come he might shew the exceeding riches of his grace in his kindness toward us through Christ Jesus. - Ephesians 2:1-7 we interpret it literally.
+The key to the part about being quickened, of course, is partly found in verse 7 (where we can see that this is indeed figurative, since this verse tells us that Paul is referring to the ages to come, which means the references to having been raised together and seated in heavenly places in verse 6, and having been quickened in verses 1 and 5, have to be mostly proleptic, meaning they're a guarantee of our future immortality, sinlessness, and position when we're finally in heaven), and also partly found in Colossians 2:10-13 (which tells us we've been baptized into not only Christ's death and resurrection, but into His quickening/immortality as well, although it obviously isn't physical for us yet as it one day will be when we're literally in heaven).
 And so, everything else we've covered still proves that it can't be referring to a "spiritual death" without contradicting the rest of the Bible, which means that the words "who were dead in trespasses and sins" and "even when we were dead in sins" in verses 1 and 5 would have to be interpreted metaphorically rather than "spiritually."

 That tangent about "spiritual death" aside, though, as I already mentioned, the passage in Daniel is talking about a physical resurrection on earth anyway.
 It wasn't referring to a spiritual existence in an afterlife realm while dead at all.
-The negative part of this passage is referring to those resurrected to life at the Great White Throne Judgement before they're either sent off to their second
+The negative part of this passage is referring to those resurrected to life at the Great White Throne Judgement before they're either sent off to their second death - when they're tossed into the lake of fire to die a second time for a while - or to their time paying off "the uttermost farthing" on the New Earth